What Is Microsoft Dynamics 365 Business Central?

 Microsoft Dynamics 365 Business Central is a cloud-based, all-in-one solution business management solution integrating ERP, CRM, and Office 365 into a single platform for operations.
 It is also available as an on-premise solution as sold by a Value Added Reseller (VAR).

 For many businesses its predecessor, Dynamics NAV, is a familiar and popular product.
-With 2.7 million users in 195 countries, NAV is an immensely popular product.
+With 2.7 million users in 195 countries, NAV is a popular product.
 With the introduction of 365 Business Central, Microsoft is pushing its ‘cloud-first’ approach to ERP solutions—beginning its shift away from on-premises systems.

 It is often a great solution for organizations that have outgrown their current accounting software, such as those using Quickbooks.